The tanker Mombasa B, operated by domestic carrier Janggeum Maritime, entered inside the Strait of Hormuz along a route designated by Iran.

 However, it is not known whether Mombasa B paid a toll to the Iranian side to enter the Strait of Hormuz, or whether issues such as hull insurance or cargo insurance have been resolved.

-Early this year, Janggeum Maritime established a special purpose company (SPC) and acquired the vessel from Norwegian carrier Frontline.
-According to the Ministry of Oceans and Fisheries, it was confirmed that there are no Korean crew members currently on board Mombasa B.
+Janggeum Maritime effectively holds operating rights through a charter contract with the SPC that acquired the vessel.
+However, according to the Ministry of Oceans and Fisheries, there are currently no Korean crew members aboard Mombasa B.